agencetca/coffeemaker/documentation/manual.md

         + total : total tasks in the current set of tasks
 + core :

     + load :
         + engine : used to set or get  nested attributes in the Coffeemaker window object
         + handle :
             + activity : simple counter that follows the requests and subrequests.
 It is used by transmitter to determine the moment it can launch the final callback (next)
             + loaded : used by transmitter to keep track of already loaded packages (and avoir repeated ajax requests)
             + transmitter : used the GET transmission to retrieve package.
 First it always look at require.json.
 Then it loops on the first array (required['.']) and download things that are listed (must be in the same folder)
         + invoke : use engine to get things quickly like core methods but, soon, actions, methods (etc) and also HTML components
         + action : load js files that contains vanilla javascript function that aim to do "the little as possible"
         + method : load JSON files that contains sequences of actions that have to be executed in the right order
         + process : load JSON files that contains sequences of methods that have to be executed in the right order
         + rationale : load JSON files that contains sequences of process that have to be executed in the right order

     + system : will be renamed as "build" at a point
         + exec : function that currently execute all the actions, should execute everything else (todo)
         + action  : use exec to build actions
         + method : use exec and action to build methods
         + process : use exec, action and method to build process
         + rationale : use exec, action, method and process to build rationales

-> *Side Note : load/methods,process,rationales and system/methods,process,rationales works exactly the same and should be merged asap*
->

     + transmission
         + ajax
             + GET : GET requests launcher

     + toolchain : JSON2HTML compilation system, is not workable in the current package, will be reimplemented asap

     + ui : used by toolchain, incomplete and not used at this point

     + storage : make objects in memory with setters and getters, but it is never used yet

     + monitor : monitoring area
         + log :
             + exception : exception handler, sould be moved in fault at a point
             + network : handle the transmission, currently GET
             + task : task manager.
 Works, but the display of tasks is temporarily broken

     + import : put script on HEAD, but will be deprecated soon

     + fault : error and exception manager
         + error : specific error manager
-        typeError : only handled specific error at the time of writing
+            + typeError : only handled specific error at the time of writing

 ###UML